tom-draper/api-analytics/README.md

 ### 2. Add middleware to your API

 Add our lightweight middleware to your API.
-Almost all processing is handled by our servers so there is minimal impact on your APIs performance.
+Almost all processing is handled by our servers so there is minimal impact on the performance of your API.

 #### Django